Sabesp: Controversy During the 2014 Water Crisis

 One of the leading factors into the 2014 Water Crisis was the mismanagement of water resources by SABESP in the Metropolitan Area of São Paulo.
 Primarily, through the lack of investing in infrastructure.
 As mentioned above, SABESP suffers with water leakage through their piping.
 This was especially felt during the 2014 Water Crisis in São Paulo.
 Not only do they lack infrastructure strengths in dealing with water leakage, the original design of SABESP pipelines and water tanks is flawed.
 The original design includes water tanks that are unequally concentrated in central São Paulo.
 The hardest hit area during the Water Crisis was southern São Paulo in which a large portion only has one water tank.
 A way that SABESP has tried to offset this is by using Boosters and Pressure Reducing Valves.
 However, they have been only a short term solution to a long term problem.
 This is one of the leading reasons as to why the 2014 Water Crisis occurred.

-The reason for this lack of adequate infrastructure is due to the private-profit status of SABESP.
-In 1994, SABESP started the privatization process.
-While, São Paulo is the biggest shareholder of SABESP, SABESP still strives for profit.
-It is a publicly guaranteed monopoly, but its profits are privatized.
-This reduces the incentive to invest in long term infrastructure changes for the short term profits.

 During the Water Crisis of 2014, SABESP failed to warn their citizens by not telling them that they were rationing water resources.
 The lack of transparency was especially prevalent during the 2014 Water Crisis concerning the major bonuses given to higher ups despite the thousands who suffered from thirst.